sfl0r3nz05/Medium/Chaincode implementation for managing the drafting of roaming agreements/README.md

     dep  ensure -v
     ```

-## Implementation's challenges
+## Challenges encountered during Implementation:
-Finally, in this topic we consider points of interest throughout the chaincode implementation process that constituted challenges:
+Finally, in this topic we consider points of interest throughout the chaincode implementation process that represented challenges to us as designers and developers:

 1. Working with pointers on nested structures: Our chaincode defines numerous nested structures, which must be initialized and updated constantly throughout the chaincode's life cycle.
 To avoid receiving a copy of a value receiver that does not update the structure, a pointer to the memory that contains the structure must be used.
 For a better understanding of how to work with nested structures using pointers we have included the following [example](https://play.golang.org/p/UoeBH_2EZdb) on a golang test runtime.
 2. Generating unique identifiers: The chaincode lifecycle contains two main unique identifiers: Roaming Agreement Idenfier (RAID) and Articles Identifier (articlesID).
 To ensure that the identifiers are unique and avoid collisions, the resource used has been to generate a uuid and then compute the *SHA-256* from it, which will constitute the identifier.
 The functionalities used for this purpose are implemented within the Util Module.